Kubernetes Course Labs

 Examining Nodes with Kubectl

 Kubectl is the command line to work with a Kubernetes cluster.
+It has commands to deploy applications and work with objects.

 Working with Nodes